 2. The PM Schedules page

-This is the scenario detailed at the top of this page.
+This is the scenario detailed at the top of this page (Gif video).
 Simply navigate to "PM Schedules" in the sidebar, click "New" in the upper right corner, and input all your desired information.

 3. The Work Manager